 City Intervention Services (CIS) utilizes cross-departmental information and resource sharing along with community-based partnerships to help reduce violent crime in our City.
 This enables CIS to identify, locate and engage the young people and families that are most susceptible to being victims and/or perpetrators of violence.
 The goals is to reroute young people and their families to healthier outcomes by preventing incarceration and them being victims of violence.
 City intervention specialists provide system navigation, service linkage, crisis intervention, community outreach and life coaching for young people 14-23 years old and their families who are residents of Columbus.

-Started in March 2021, the Victim Outreach Intervention and Community Engagement (VOICE) program is a hospital-based violence intervention program that seeks to take advantage of what is called the “Golden Moment,” or the moments shortly after being injured due to violence as the result of risk behaviors.
+Started in March 2021, the Violence Outreach Intervention and Community Engagement (VOICE) program is a hospital-based violence intervention program that seeks to take advantage of what is called the “Golden Moment,” or the moments shortly after being injured due to violence as the result of risk behaviors.
 In partnership with Columbus Public Health and Grant Hospital, intervention specialists provide the same services as traditional City Intervention Services, with the only difference being that VOICE utilizes an incentive-based model for completing life plan milestones.
 VOICE serves City of Columbus residents and their families age 18-40.

 WeCare Community Outreach

 WeCare Community Outreach is an APPS outreach program that prioritizes meeting residents in their environment for service delivery.
 Bringing services directly to the communities we are serving helps to remove barriers and allows for more authentic engagement.
 Started in 2020, the WeCare tour kicked off a process of neighborhood engagement and providing resources to help with increasing physical activity and coping with the various stressors that families face.
 WeCare allows staff to share resources and engage in informal “porch conversations” as a key strategy.
 Outreach components include: